thehottgame/TheHoTTGame/Trinitarianism/Quest0.md

   - type theoretically, '`A` is a construction'
   - categorically, '`A` is an object in category `Type u`'

-We will explain what u : Level and Type u is at the end.
+We will explain what u : Level and Type u is at the end of Quest1.

 A first example of a type construction is the function type.
 Given types `A` and `B`, we have another type `A → B` which can be seen as